AOC to face lawsuit over blocking Twitter users, following appeals court ruling on Trump

 For example, the top post pinned to Ocasio-Cortez's @AOC feed on Tuesday stated, "A #GreenNewDeal is our plan for a world and a future worth fighting for."
 On July 5, she wrote to Vermont Sen. Bernie Sanders, "Thank you, @SenSanders.
 It’s an honor to work alongside you and the millions of other people fighting for education, healthcare, and a living wage as rights."

-Hikind added that in addition to himself, “several others, including journalists" have been barred from viewing Ocasio-Cortez's tweets.
+Hikind added that in addition to himself, “several others, including journalists" have been blocked entirely from viewing or interacting with Ocasio-Cortez's tweets.
+(Twitter also permits Ocasio-Cortez to "mute" users so that she cannot see their responses, without blocking them from viewing her tweets entirely -- a middle-ground option U.S. District Judge Naomi Reice Buchwald had suggested to Trump.)

 The Daily Caller said Ocasio-Cortez blocked the site in May after it contradicted her claims on the Green New Deal rollout.
 Additionally, OANN's Liz Wheeler tweeted on July 5 that Ocasio-Cortez had blocked her, even though she was "respectful & civil."